Marine – à travers les arbres: Publishing

 In 1998, Marine – à travers les arbres was published by Masterprize and sub–published by EMI Music Publishing Ltd and the piece has since been handled by the hire library of the Music Sales Group.

 Recordings

-Marine – à travers les arbres was first recorded in 1997 by the BBC Philharmonic Orchestra under conductor Philip Ellis for the semi-finals of the Masterprize Composing Competition.
-Between 21–23 December 1997, the London Symphony Orchestra recorded the work in Studio 1, Abbey Road Studios.
+Marine – à travers les arbres was first recorded in 1997 by the BBC Philharmonic with conductor Philip Ellis for the semi-finals of the Masterprize Composing Competition.
+Between 21 and 23 December 1997, the London Symphony Orchestra recorded the work in Studio 1, Abbey Road Studios.
 This recording was released as the covermount CD of the March 1998 edition of the BBC Music Magazine (BBCMM67), and the same recording was subsequently released by EMI on the Debut Series (CDZ5728262) on 6 September 1998.
 The covermount CD of the six finalist works was one of the competition's methods for capturing the votes of the public, enabling the magazine's worldwide readership of over 200,000 to take part.